Risks related to our reliance on third parties

 Developing pharmaceutical products, conducting clinical trials, obtaining regulatory approval, establishing manufacturing capabilities and marketing approved products are expensive.
 Accordingly, we have sought and may in the future seek to enter into collaborations with companies that have more resources and experience.
 In the future, however, our ability to do so may be limited given the scale of the 10-year global research and development collaboration that we entered into with Gilead in July 2019.
 If Gilead declines to exercise its option and we are otherwise unable to obtain a collaboration partner for our product candidates, we may be unable to advance the development of our product candidates through late-stage clinical development and seek approval in any market.
 In situations where we enter into a development and commercial collaboration arrangement for a product candidate, we may also seek to establish additional collaborations for development and commercialization in territories outside of those addressed by the first collaboration arrangement for such product candidate.
 If any of our product candidates receives marketing approval, we may enter into sales and marketing arrangements with third parties with respect to otherwise unlicensed or unaddressed territories.
 Furthermore, there are a limited number of potential collaboration partners, and we expect to face competition in seeking appropriate collaboration partners.
 If we are unable to enter into any development and commercial collaborations and/or sales and marketing arrangements on acceptable terms, or at all, we may be unable to successfully develop and seek regulatory approval for our product candidates and/or effectively market and sell approved products, if any.

-We rely on third party suppliers for which a reliable supply of materials is required in order to avoid delays in the drug discovery and development process.
+We rely on third party suppliers for which a reliable supply of materials is required in order to avoid delays in the drug discovery and development process and commercial supplies of any approved product.
 Most goods and services are provided by several different suppliers, which mitigates the risk of loss of key suppliers.

 Expanding the suppliers’ network can be time consuming as all source suppliers are subject to rigorous ethical and quality control standards.
 Our suppliers are required to adhere to contractual terms that include anti-bribery and anti-corruption provisions.
 Our general terms and conditions of purchase also contain a specific clause on anti-bribery and anti-corruption.
 They can be found on our website.